Fast multi-qubit global-entangling gates without individual addressing of trapped ions: Results

+We mitigate this problem by taking into account the second-order terms in the constraints as shown in Eq.(\ref{Eq:cons3}) or explicitly in Eq.(\ref{eq:2ndcoeff}) for multi-frequency methods, which is the Type III gate.
+As shown as the green dots in Fig~\ref{fig:t-err}, the infidelities from out-of-Lamb-Dicke errors for the Type III gate are significantly suppressed to $10^{-2}$ or even around $10^{-4}$ for some cases near the duration comparable to one-vibrational period.
+We include the second order constraint for the initial phase robustness in Appendix~{\ref{App: Initial phase robustness condition}} and observe much suppressed dependence of the initial phase as shown in Fig~\ref{fig:t-err}(b).
+The peak of the green curve at slightly below $2\mu s$ might originate from the resonance of some frequency components to larger than second-order vibrational modes, since the constraints up to second order of Lamb-Dicke approximation are included.

+We further analyze other sources of errors and summarize them in Table~\ref{tab:2_qubit_errors} for the Type III gate with the duration $\approx 0.79~\mu$s.
+The overall error is in the order of $10^{-3}$ and it can be further suppressed in principle.
+The dominant error of $1.2 \times 10^{-3}$ comes from out-of-Lamb-Dicke approximation.
+It can be further suppressed by an order of magnitude if the Lamb-Dicke parameter $\eta_{m}=0.13$ is reduced to $\eta_{m}=0.07$.
+It can be seen that this gate is rather sensitive to optical phase chirp and pulse timing errors.
+The optical-phase-chirp error can be reduced by adding phase modulation that counters chirping. in principle.
+There have been many developed methods \cite{Shapira2018Robust,Webb2018Rsilient,Shapira2020-xe} to make the gate robust against the timing errors, which can supplement our gate scheme straightforwardly.

-We also investigate the scaling behavior of maximum Rabi-frequency and pulse area depending on the gate time with the method discussed in~\ref{subsec: AM}.
-For the 2-qubit gate, the waveform with the lowest Rabi-frequency can be calculated analytically applying the formalism described above as discussed in Ref.~\cite{Shapira2020-xe}.
+We also investigate the required Rabi-frequency with the gate time.
+For the 2-qubit gate, the waveform with the lowest Rabi-frequency can be calculated analytically applying the formalism described above as discussed in Ref.\cite{Shapira2020-xe}.
 The entangling phase $\Theta_{12}=\frac{1}{2}(\Theta_{m=0}-\Theta_{m=1})$ for a standard $\hat\sigma_{x}\hat\sigma_{x}$ gate of two qubits is $\frac{\pi}{4}$.
-We solve the quadratic equation~(\ref{eq:Theta_m}) related to $\Theta_{12}=\pi/4$ and find the largest eigenvalue and the corresponding eigenvector of its coefficient matrix, $A_0-A_1$, which leads to the solution with the lowest Rabi-frequency.
+We can analytically solve the quadratic Eq.(\ref{eq:Theta_m}) related to $\Theta_{12}=\pi/4$ and find the largest eigenvalue and the corresponding eigenvector of its coefficient matrix $A_0 - A_1$, which leads to the solution with the lowest Rabi-frequency.
+However, in more complicated cases, for instance while taking into account the initial phase robustness and second order constraints, we can find solutions only by numerical methods that use the Python Scipy package with the Sequential Least Squares Programming method~\cite{2020SciPy-NMeth}.
+Here, to be consistent in all the results, we numerically minimize the Rabi frequency with the restriction of the quadratic constraints for all types of the gates, which is summarized in Fig.~\ref{fig:t-Omega}.